 Table 5: Points for Work Experience in completed months

-The final selection list will be based on merit in each category; minimum qualification on the above-mentioned criteria would not automatically qualify the candidate for admission into IIM Calcutta.
+The final selection list will be based on merit in each category; minimum eligibility in any of the above mentioned stages or criteria would not automatically qualify the candidate for admission into IIM Calcutta.

 IIM Calcutta will apply Government of India reservation policy for admission to Central Educational Institutions (CEIs).

-Any dispute concerning Admissions for the PGP Batch 2018-20 would be subject to jurisdiction of the competent courts within the territorial jurisdiction of city of Kolkata Only.
+Any dispute concerning Admissions for the MBA Batch 2022-24 would be subject to jurisdiction of the competent courts within the territorial jurisdiction of city of Kolkata only.

-©This document was released by Chairman, PGP-PGDM Admissions, IIM Calcutta, on behalf of the Indian Institute of Management Calcutta.
-This is applicable only to the PGP-PGDM selection process for 2018-20.
-IIM Calcutta reserves the right to make changes in the Admission Policy, if considered necessary at any point.
+©This document was released by Chairperson, Admissions, IIM Calcutta, on behalf of the Indian Institute of Management Calcutta.
+This is applicable only to the MBA selection process for 2022-24 batch.
+IIM Calcutta reserves the right to amend the Admission Policy at any point if it deems necessary.